-- Are allergic to any of its ingredients - Have a weakened immune system - Are taking certain medicines that affect your immune system, or - Are pregnant.
+- Are allergic to any of its ingredients - Have a weakened immune system.
+A weakened immune system means your body is less good at fighting off infections - Are taking certain medications that affect your immune system, or - Are pregnant.
 The chickenpox vaccine contains small amounts of live chickenpox virus, which is dangerous for pregnant women and their unborn babies.